Configuration Usage

 Usage by Algorithms

-Algorithms specify their expected set of configurable items in their get_configuration() method using the config_block set_value() method, described above.
+Algorithms specify their expected set of configurable items using the PLUGGALBE_IMPL() macro as described above.
+This macro then defines the get_configuration() and set_configuration() methods.

 The run time configuration is passed to an algorithm through the set_configuration() method.
 This method typically extracts the expected configuration values and saves them locally for the algorithm to use.
 When a configuration is read from the file, there is no guarantee that all expected configuration items are present and attempting to get a value that is not present generates an exception.

-The recommended way to avoid this problem is to use the expected configuration, as created by the get_configuration() method to supply any missing entries.
+The recommended way to avoid this problem is to use the expected configuration, as created by the macro, then supply any missing entries using the set_configuration_internal() method.
 The following code snippet shows how this is done.

 // Set this algorithm's properties via a config block